Salemal-nahdi/SEQ-Decks-Patios-Web/IMGIX-README.md

 - Lazy loading for all images
 - Automatic browser caching configuration
 - Progressive loading for larger images

+### Fallback Mechanism

+The implementation includes a robust fallback mechanism:

+- Automatically detects if the Imgix domain is available and working
+- Falls back to original images if Imgix is unavailable
+- Still applies lazy loading even with original images
+- Provides clear console warnings when Imgix is not available
+- Shows status in debug widget

 ## Usage Notes